interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 5. Peer connector sends the response message back across the transport to the origin connector.
 6. Origin connector sends the response message back to the origin settlement engine.

-When a connector receives a request to send a message to the peer, the raw message from the settlement engine MUST be encoded within an ILP PREPARE packet as described below.
-Then, the ILP PREPARE should be sent to the peer's connector associated with the account using ILP-over-HTTP.
+When a connector receives a request to send a message to the peer, the raw message from the settlement engine MUST be encoded within an ILP Prepare packet as described below.
+Then, the ILP Prepare should be sent to the peer's connector associated with the account using ILP-over-HTTP.

 The peer's connector MUST extract the message data and forward it to its settlement engine for processing, and MUST NOT forward the ILP packet to any other connectors.
-When the settlement engine responds with a response message, the connector MUST encode the raw message from the settlement engine within an ILP FULFILL or ILP REJECT, depending upon the code of the response.
-If the connector was unable to process the request, it MUST respond with an ILP REJECT.
+When the settlement engine responds with a response message, the connector MUST encode the raw message from the settlement engine within an ILP Fulfill or ILP Reject, depending upon the code of the response.
+If the connector was unable to process the request, it MUST respond with an ILP Reject.

-##### PREPARE
+##### ILP Prepare

 - `amount`: `0`
 - `expiresAt`: _Determined by connector_